 As of October 16, 2017, the official death toll from the California wildfires was 40.
 The “death toll,” yes, you read that correctly.
 Many more are still missing.
-Fueled by extremely strong Santa Ana winds and very dry conditions, the 22 named fire complexes in northern California have created an apocalyptic scenario.
+The fires are fueled by extremely strong Santa Ana winds and very dry conditions.
+And, the 22 named fire complexes in northern California have created an apocalyptic scenario.

 Think about it this way.
 They are devastating enough to divert the attention of national media away from the Las Vegas shooting and US Special forces killed in Niger.
 Yet, the ravages of recent hurricanes in the Caribbean and Texas, executive orders from the White House, and the fall of one of Hollywood’s most notable producers.
 They are that big.